 UT Tyler Department of Mathematics

-About the DepartmentThe Department of Mathematics is home to 9 tenured or tenure-track faculty, 3 full-time instructors, along with other dedicated adjunct faculty, graduate teaching assistants, and a full-time administrative assistant.
-This department is committed to providing its students with a high quality education.
-This level of quality is achieved with a combination of caring faculty and high standards and expectations.
+The Department of Mathematics is home to twelve tenured or tenure-track faculty, three full-time lecturers, several dedicated adjunct faculty and graduate teaching assistants, and a full-time administrative assistant.
+The department is committed to providing students a high quality education through caring faculty who hold their students to high standards and expectations.